DLorenzoLaguno17/TDD/README.md

 However, they are sometimes difficult to achieve or might change through the game creation process, so they are only a guide.
 As [Ben Garney](https://bengarney.com/) and [Eric Preisz](https://www.linkedin.com/in/eric-preisz-371a8b/) say in their book [Video Game Optimization](https://www.amazon.com/Video-Game-Optimization-Eric-Preisz/dp/1598634356/ref=sr_1_1?__mk_es_US=%C3%85M%C3%85%C5%BD%C3%95%C3%91&keywords=video+game+optimization&qid=1551553868&s=books&sr=1-1) *"the performance budget, much like a financial budget, is typically not perfect.
 It is a benchmark for measurement and guidance. [...]
 Use the budget to determine problems and to forecast and manage change"*.

+### Build delivery method
+This section describes the process that will be followed every time a build is delivered.
+It explains if there will be used an extern program, who will deliver the build and when will it be delivered.

 ### Version list
 Planning beforehand what it is intended to have for each version of the game creates a guideline to follow when it comes to create the releases.
 In this way the team can identify in which phase of the development they are.
 For example, a company creating an RTS could decide that they want the fog of war to be for the 0.6 version.
 Eventually, when it is implemented it will mean they have arrived to that version and that it is time for a new release.